speciationgenomics/speciationgenomics.github.io/_pages/6_filtering_variants.md

 #### Setting up

-Before we calculate our stats, lets make a little effort to make our commands simpler and also to ensure the output is written to the right place.
+Before we calculate our stats, let's make a little effort to make our commands simpler and also to ensure the output is written to the right place.
 First we need to make a directory for our results.

 ```shell
 mkdir ~/vcftools